ckuelker/pankyll-documentation/en_US/Example-Sites/pankyll-theme-rankle-example.md

 date: 2020-04-08
 type: blog
 keywords:
     - Pankyll Theme Rankle Example
 tags:
+    - Example
+    - Pankyll
     - Rankle
+    - Rankle theme documentation
+    - Rankle theme example repository
+    - Rankle theme example repository URL
+    - URL
 categories:
     - Theme
 description: A Rankle theme example

 ---

-This [Pankyll] [theme] [example] is a template that shows how to configure a site with the theme [Rankle] and can be used to kick start once own site.
+> This [Pankyll] [theme] [example] is a template that shows how to configure a
+> site with the theme [Rankle] and can be used to kick start once own site.

 ## Test The Example

-Get the [example]:
+> Get the [example]:

 ```bash
 export URL=https://github.com/ckuelker/pankyll-theme-rankle-example.git